contentauth/c2pa-python-example/README.md

 ## Setting up to run the example locally

 These steps show and explain the details of running the signer example locally directly on your machine (not in a Docker container).
 This is a development setup and should not be deployed as-is to a production environment.

+### Prerequisites

+To build and run this app, you must install:

+- Python 3.10 or Python 3.12.
+- OpenSSL: See [OpenSSL](https://www.openssl.org/source/) for the source distribution or the [list of unofficial binary distributions](https://wiki.openssl.org/index.php/Binaries).
+Make sure you have a recent version.

+If you wish to run this example with AWS, you must also have an AWS account and be able to get standard AWS access credentials so you can use KMS.
+To run this example entirely locally for development and testing, follow the steps in [Using LocalStack](README.md#using-localstack) to setup and run a mock AWS environment runing locally.

+NOTE: This app was developed and tested on macOS.
+It should also work on other operating systems, but on Windows you may have to take additional steps.

+### Install dependencies

+Open a terminal window and follow these steps:

+1. Set up [virtual environment](https://docs.python.org/3/library/venv.html) by entering these commands:

+    ```shell
+    python -m venv c2pa-env
+    source c2pa-env/bin/activate
+    ```

+    In the first command, `c2pa-env` is the name of the virtual environment; you can use another name if you wish.
+These two commands do not produce any output in the terminal window, but your prompt will change to `(c2pa-env)` or whatever environment name you chose.
+1. Install dependencies:

+    ```shell
+    cd c2pa-python-example
+    pip install -r requirements.txt
+    ```

+    You will see this output in the terminal:

+    ```shell
+    Collecting c2pa-python==0.5.0
+    ...
+    ```

 ### Set up with AWS credentials